p-argento/uni/GEO/_GEO.md

 For calls, it is the antenna you use mostly, especially at night.
 For gps, we can assume the night.

-If we do not have a precise geometry for cities, we can use bounding boxes, meaning that we need to build a geometry of the rectangle.
+If we do not have a precise geometry for cities, we can use bounding boxes (bbox), meaning that we need to build a geometry of the rectangle.

 To compute the amount of walking for each individual, we can use the radius of gyration (rog).
 However, remember that if the time is too short, it can be unstable (recall the plot in the slides).